-Figure 5.1 and figure 5.2 show the capacity demand in 2030 for both inbound and outbound traffic.
+Figure 5.1 and figure 5.2 show the capacity demand in 2023 for both inbound and outbound traffic.
 First of all, the results show that in the morning (between 07:50 and 10:39) and evening peak (between 18:20 and 21:39), capacity scarcity is most profound.
-After all, in the vast majority of the brackets, the declared capacity is exceeded, with only some capacity left during the edges of the evening inbound (between 18:20 and 18:39) and outbound (between 20:00 and 20:19) peaks.
-The morning inbound and outbound peaks are completely used in 2030.
+After all, in the vast majority of the brackets, the declared capacity is exceeded, with only some capacity left during the edges of the morning (between 10:20 and 10:39) and evening (between 20:00 and 20:19) outbound peaks.
+Morning and evening inbound peaks are completely used in 2023.
 The three peak periods between the morning and the evening peak show slightly more available capacity.
 Still, also during these peaks there are several brackets in which demand exceeds capacity.
-At the same time, adjacent brackets offer some spare capacity in most instances.
-This especially holds for waves 4 and 5.
+At the same time, adjacent brackets often offer some spare capacity.